Hueman RPO Blog

 Step 2: Gather Key Information

-Gather details from various sources, such as employees who have direct insight into working within the specific role, and perform market research to define the following key information:
+To create an effective candidate persona, you need to gather information, data, and research to understand your target candidate.
+You can gather details from various sources, such as employees who have direct insight into working within the specific role.
+Additionally, market research can help define key information.

-• Values and Culture Fit: Understand the candidate's values and how they align with your company's culture.
-This ensures a seamless integration into your team.
+• Values and culture fit: Understand the candidate's values and how they align with your company's culture.
+This information ensures a seamless integration into your team.

-• Aspirations: Where does your persona see themselves in five or ten years?
+• Aspirations: Where does your persona see themselves in five or 10 years?
 Understanding their career trajectory helps you determine their long-term compatibility with your organization.

 Once you’ve gathered all of the details about your ideal candidate, it’s time to create an overview that you can share with your hiring team.
 Start by writing a biography of your ideal candidate that includes critical information.
 The purpose of this summary is to be able to bring your team up to speed quickly and thoroughly when hiring for a position.